aronboliveira/organo-lab-calc-chunks/chunks/README.md

 This app is a client only version of the Soil Kits Calculator used by the Organo Lab © shop as part of its customizeable products and user experience.

+It was built using TypeScript and Webpack.
+Configurations can be check in the pages branch from this repository.

 It is meant to be a static export further plugged into a WordPress system.

 Thus, the search inputs are not expected to work, as there is no real server attached to it.